Linda Przybyszewski, PhD

-Professor Pski spoke recently to the Dowagiac Junior Women's Art League in South Bend, Indiana, and traveled to Lexington, Kentucky to talk about vintage fashion to the members of the needlework guilds and the extension professionals in Lexington.
+Professor Pski spoke recently to the Dowagiac Junior Women's Art League in South Bend, Indiana, and traveled to Lexington, Kentucky to talk about vintage fashion to the members of the needlework guilds and the extension work professionals in Lexington.

 Professor Pski is available for speaking engagements.

 A talented public speaker, both entertaining and informative,

 Professor Pski can talk about fashion, modern and vintage.
 Have her out to speak on the best wardrobe for today's working woman, on the descent of design in women's fashion, or historical topics from the rise of the tea gown to the impact of war on fashion.

 She has given talks at history museums and art museums,

 at public libraries, at colleges and high schools, to women's clubs and sewing groups.
 Beautifully illustrated with slides, or demonstrated with clothing made from original vintage patterns, her talks win rave reviews from listeners young and old.

 If you would like to have her out to speak,

 please use the "Contact" button to send a message.